 That works great until the day your domain name expires.
 Perhaps your registrar's renewal reminders have been going to your Spam folder, or perhaps you just forgot to renew.
 Since your email is routed through the zone file, which is controlled by your domain name, which is controlled by your registrar, you can no longer receive email at any of your mybusiness.com accounts.
 What's worse, you've forgotten the password for the registrar and have to do a password reset.
-The registrar sends you a link to reset your password, which is sent to the owner address on record: , which no longer works.
+The registrar sends you a link to reset your password, which is sent to the owner address on record: email@example.com, which no longer works.

 This scenario can be avoided by using an external account for your domain registration, such as Gmail or Yahoo.
 We recommend that every business has a single, non-domain-connected account for important business communications.
 Keeping your domain name registered under this account provides an extra layer of safety that can make a big difference.